 This day pass is for use in White or Gold lots, except paid parking, “Reserved” and Accessible Parking spaces within these areas.
 This pass must be displayed face up and clearly visible on vehicle dashboard, visitor's not following the "Conditions of Use" may be subject to ticketing.

-Hosting departments may obtain these passes, for a nominal fee of $7.00 each, by completing the online Inter-Departmental Transfer for Visitor Parking Permits form, or from the Parking & Transportation Resources Office (202 Regina, R237).
+Hosting departments may obtain these passes ahead of time for a nominal fee of $7.00 each, by completing the online Inter-Departmental Transfer for Visitor Parking Permits form, or from the Parking & Transportation Resources Office (202 Regina, R237).

-For your convenience, passes can be picked up by your guest at the Parking & Information Kiosk upon entering the University, (Sept. - April) between 8:00 a.m.-4:30 p.m.
+For your convenience, if arranged ahead of time, passes may be picked up by your guest at the Information Kiosk upon entering the University, (Sept. - April) between 8:00 a.m.-4:00 p.m.
 (Monday-Friday).

-Please Note; If you wish to have the passes distributed by the Information Kiosk, you must indicate this to us when ordering by calling the office, otherwise passes are sent via inter-office mail to the specified department.
+Please Note; If you wish to have the passes distributed by the Information Kiosk, you must indicate this to us when ordering and allow at least one day to process your request and deliver your guest passes to the Kiosk.
+Otherwise passes are sent via inter-office mail to the specified department.
 A list of the date/time(s) your guests will be arriving and their names would be appreciated.

 Overnight Residence Guest Passes

 Overnight guests visiting students in residence are required to purchase and display an Overnight Residence Guest Pass.
-These passes are available from the Parking & Information Kiosk located at the Aird Underpass (8:00 a.m.-4:30 p.m., Monday-Friday) and the Parking & Transportation Resources Office located at 202 Regina Street North, R237 (9:00 a.m.-4:30 p.m., Monday-Friday), during regular business hours.
+These passes are available from the Parking & Information Kiosk located at the Aird Underpass (8:00 a.m.-4:00 p.m., Monday-Friday) and the Parking & Transportation Resources Office located at 202 Regina Street North, R237 (8:30 a.m.-4:30 p.m., Monday-Friday), during regular business hours.